jdleo/jdleo/README.md

 ## hi there 👋

-I'm John, and I'm currently **Software Engineer II** at [Amazon](https://amazon.com), working on highly-scaled (over 100,000 TPS), low-latency distributed systems.
-These systems are event-drive, anomaly detection systems and event firehoses that help make Amazon logistics more efficient in the warehouses, fulfillment centers, and when drives are en route.
-I was formerly at [IBM](https://ibm.com), working on distributed systems & microservices over there.
+I'm John, and I'm currently **Software Engineer II** at [Amazon](https://amazon.com), working working on highly-scaled (over 100,000 TPS), low-latency distributed systems that live in the Amazon Search stack.
+These systems are an essential component to the Amazon Search stack and are the main reason when you search for "nike red shoes", the results are more relevant 😊 I was formerly at [IBM](https://ibm.com), working on distributed systems & microservices over there.

 ## about me 🤔